-For projects that involve "twinning" of 9% LIHTC and MBP/4% LIHTC, as described in Section 4.4.1, the amount of leveraged funds will be capped at 50% of tax-exempt bonds and 4% LIHTC equity in the calculation of leveraged funds.
-To avoid distorting competition, the maximum additional leveraging benefit from including 50% of the MBP/4% LIHTC is capped at two (2) points.
-Inclusion of these funds as leveraged funds is consistent with DHCD's long-standing treatment of these funds, and is appropriate in light of the fact that the 9% LIHTC award will enable the MBP/4% LIHTC project to move forward.
-To calculate the direct leveraging score for the 9% LIHTC project, applicants should provide a separate CDA Form 202 that includes the combined project information for the 9% LIHTC project and the MBP/4% LIHTC project and letters of intent for the MBP/4% LIHTC project, as described in Section 3.6.
+Projects that involve "twinning" of 9% LIHTC and MBP/4% LIHTC, as described in Section 4.4.13.9.9., with an overall total of at least 120 units and demonstrated a need for at least \$5 million of MBP financing, will receive two (2) additional points on the 9% LIHTC project to capture the leveraging of the MBP/4% LIHTC project.
+Inclusion of these points is consistent with DHCD's long-standing treatment of leveraged funds, and is appropriate in light of the fact that the 9% LIHTC award will enable the MBP/4% LIHTC project to move forward.
+To receive the extra two (2) points for the direct leveraging score, applicants must provide a separate CDA Form 202 for the MBP/4% LIHTC project and letters of intent for the MBP/4% LIHTC project, as described in Section 3.6.